fulldecent/moodle-local_plugin_template/README.md

    1. If you require a few courses and users to test your plugin, you may want to look at the [generator tool](https://moodledev.io/general/development/tools/generator).
 4. Continuous integration
    1. This plugin uses [the Moodle CI suite recommended by Catalyst](https://github.com/catalyst/catalyst-moodle-workflows)
-   2. Perhaps we would prefer the CI suite provided by Moodle, but their approach [does not allow you to set it once and forget it](https://github.com/moodlehq/moodle-plugin-ci/issues/323)
+   2. Perhaps we would prefer the CI suite provided by Moodle, but their approach [does not allow you to set it once and forget it](https://github.com/moodlehq/moodle-plugin-ci/issues/323).
+   3. If you face issues with CI during the build, refer to the [Catalyst README](https://github.com/catalyst/catalyst-moodle-workflows/tree/bbb7b5fba5f8304b8b07ad5534b666202d1751c8?tab=readme-ov-file#amd--grunt-bundling-issues) for troubleshooting tips.
-5. JavaScript Modules in Moodle.
+5. JavaScript modules in Moodle.
 For best practices on how to use JavaScript modules in Moodle, including the use of AMD for asynchronous loading, check the [Moodle JavaScript Modules Documentation](https://moodledev.io/docs/4.5/guides/javascript/modules).
+We recommend including the amd/build folder in your repo with your build files.
+This is not DRY, it is "production mode".
+Examples of other Moodle modules recommending this best practice are [h5p plugin](https://github.com/h5p/moodle-mod_hvp), [attendance plugin](https://github.com/danmarsden/moodle-mod_attendance/tree/MOODLE_404_STABLE/amd).